rotmanguy/rotmanguy.github.io/_pages/cv.md

 Research assistant at the Faculty of IE, Technion IIT under the supervision of Professor Izack Cohen.
 I worked with Matlab and Java to apply scheduling algorithms in the field of Project Management.

 2016 – 2013
 Private tutor at the Technion Student Promotion Unit.
-I was teaching: Data Structures and Algorithms, Database Management, Artificial Intelligent, Data Mining, Discrete Mathematics, Probability, Statistics, Stochastic Models, Deterministic Models, Numerical Simulation and Dynamic Linear Systems.
+I was teaching: Data Structures and Algorithms, Database Management, Artificial Intelligent, Data Mining, Discrete Mathematics, Probability, Statistics, Stochastic Models, Deterministic Models, Stochastic Simulation and Dynamic Linear Systems.

 Skills
 ======